 The cost of these equity-settled transactions with employees are measured by reference to the fair value at the date at which they are granted.
-The fair value is determined using the Black-Scholes option pricing model using the assumptions detailed in note 12.
+The fair value is determined using the Black-Scholes option pricing model r.
+Contributed equity